 How will I hang my tag, tie it or get it to "stick"?

 Dont want holes?
 That's fine too.
 We also offer an adhesive strip that can allow your tag to stick rather than hang.
 To get it to stick, just peel off the plastic liner to expose the adhesive and you can stick your tag wherever you want to.
 Though the adhesive is not limited just to tags without holes.
-You can have the best of both worlds and have a tag that can hang and stick!
+You can have the best of both worlds and have a custom tag that can hang and stick!

 Do I need additional reinforcements or a stronger tag?

 We offer several forms of tag reinforcements, the most common being the fiber patch which comes standard on our tags.
-A fiber patch is a small circle on both sides of the tag that provides a visual indicator of strength and more reinforcment to the hole-punch.
+A fiber patch is a small circle on both sides of the tag that provides a visual indicator of strength and reinforcment to the hole-punch.

-If you really want to reinforce your tag, we offer a brass metal eyelet that will reinforce the hole even further.
+If you really want to reinforce your tag, we offer a brass metal eyelet that will strengthen the hole even further.
 You can have both the fiber patch and the metal eyelet on your tag if you wish.

 Do I need attachments and should I get them pre-attached?

 Need more of a fastener rather than just an attachment?
-We offer keyrings, diamond deadlocks, zip ties and others that work great to fasten your tag to something.
+We offer keyrings, diamond deadlocks, zip ties and others that work great to fasten your tag to items.
 Fasteners come separate and need to be attached at a later time.
 Our wire and string can also come separate for attachment by yourself when needed.